Aeon113/Notes/Linux Kernel Development/Chanpter_3_Process_Management.md

 The significant difference between kernel threads and normal processes is that kernel threads do not have an address space.
 (Their `mm` pointer, which points at their address space, is `NULL`.)
 They operate only in kernel-space and do not context switch into user-space.
 Kernel threads, however are schedulable and preemptable, the same as normal processes.

 The linux kernel itself delegates some tasks,  such as the *flush* task and the *ksoftirqd* task, to kernel threads as well.

-One can check the kernel threads on the system by `ps -ef`.

 -------------------------------------